hacxk/readme-py/README.md

     app.run(debug=True)
 ```

-**Senior-level tip:** Use API specifications like OpenAPI (formerly Swagger) to document your APIs.
-Implement rate limiting and caching for better performance and security.
+🧠 **Learning Technique**: Analogy - Think of designing a RESTful API as creating a well-organized library.
+Each resource (like 'users') is a section of the library, HTTP methods are the actions you can perform (checkout, return, add new books), and the API documentation is like the library catalog.

-## Machine Learning Basics
+## 🤖 Machine Learning Basics

 ### Introduction to NumPy and Scikit-learn